-How to Install SSH on Fedora 39, 38 Linux
+How to Install SSH on Fedora 40 or 39

-To maintain system compatibility and prevent conflicts, updating your Fedora system packages before installing SSH is crucial.
+Updating your Fedora system packages before installing SSH is crucial to maintaining system compatibility and preventing conflicts.
 This ensures that all your system components are up to date.

 Run the following command in the terminal to update your packages: